 - Building Regulations Drawings - these specify the fabric of the building and they are issued to Building Control for approval prior to construction, so that you know: (a) what you are paying for, and (b) so Building Control can approve the design before construction starts, and (c) so that you can go to tender with a number of builders, all of whom will be pricing the same thing.

-- A common pitfall is to not employ your architect to prepare building reg.'s drawings; and instead, to use planning drawings to build from.
+- A common pitfall is to not employ your architect to prepare detailed Building Reg.'s drawings; and instead try to use planning drawings to build from.
 This saves money on architectural fees, but it does come with risks.
-Builders are not always competent and not defining the fabric of your house can cause quality problems, as well as disputes regarding what is included in the price.
+Builders are sometimes inexperienced and not defining the fabric of your house can cause quality problems, as well as disputes regarding what is included in the price.

 - The fees charged by architects vary significantly, as does the level of information provided on their drawings.
-The best architects specify everything down to the position of the light fittings on Building Reg.s drawings.
+The best architects specify everything down to the position of the light fittings on Building Reg's drawings.
 This enables builders to include all of these items on their quotes.
-Budget architects often leave these items out, so you can end up facing unexpected costs for items such as extractor fans etc at the end of the build.
+Budget architects often leave these items out, so you can end up facing unexpected costs for items such as extractor fans which you thought were included in the builder's quote.